dotnet/docs/docs/orleans/host/monitoring/index.md

 #### Miscellaneous

-A collection of miscellaneous meters that are used to monitor various layers.
+The following table represents a collection of miscellaneous meters that are used to monitor various layers.

 | Meter name | Type | Description |
 |--|--|--|